 For those interested, the leading case on point on this issue is called Montenegro v.
 Diaz.
 You can click on the link and read it.
 That is why Orange County divorce attorneys and family law judges call final custody orders “Montenegro orders.”

-What if you want your Orange County divorce attorney to only modify the parenting time and not custody?
+What if you want your divorce attorney to only modify the parenting time and not custody?

 The “significant change of circumstances” rule only applies to situations where custody is being modified.
 Legal custody.
 Physical custody.
 Those are the two types of custody that exist.
 Either can be sole or joint.
 If a parent seeks to change sole to joint or visa versa, then the change of circumstances rules applies.
 However, if the parent just wants to change “timeshare” (adding time or taking it away) and doesn’t want to change the custody labels, the standard for such a modification is only best interest.
 There is no need to show a significant change of circumstances.

-“Do I need an Orange County divorce attorney to help me with a child custody modification?”
+“Do I need a divorce attorney to help me with a child custody modification?”

 How do you know which situations applies to you?

 That is easy.
 Contact us.
-Our Orange County divorce attorneys are ready to help you.
+Our divorce attorneys are ready to help you.
 We offer an affordable initial consultation for exactly this reason.